tomxbarnesx/git-interview-baseline/README.md

 Switched to branch 'master'
 ```

+Notice anything about your files?

 ![Switching between branches](https://dl.dropboxusercontent.com/s/qzajqsd9f6njauc/2015-11-02%20at%2012.12%20PM.png)

-From `master`, one thing you'll notice is that the code you wrote on `new-feature`, namely the file, `new-feature-file`, is gone.
+From `master`, you'll see all your changes, namely your new file `new-feature-file`, is gone from the directory.

 ```
 mission-critical-application $ ls
 application.rb first-bug-fix.rb
 ```

-The master branch only has the code from the most recent commit we made there.
+The `master` branch only has the code from the most recent commit we made there.
 The code from our `new-feature` is tucked away in its own branch, waiting patiently for us to return.

 Once you're on `master` you're free to make a commit to fix the bug, which we'll represent with a new file, `second-bug-fix.rb`.